Nebraska Revised Statute 48-238

 48-238.

-Veterans preference in private employment; policy; notice to Commissioner of Labor; registry.
+Veterans or spouses; preference in private employment; policy; notice to Commissioner of Labor; registry.

 (1) For purposes of this section:

-(b) Veteran means (i) a person who served full-time duty with military pay and allowances in the armed forces of the United States, except for training or for determining physical fitness, and was discharged or otherwise separated with a characterization of honorable or general (under honorable conditions), or (ii) the spouse of a veteran who (A) has a one hundred percent permanent disability as determined by the United States Department of Veterans Affairs or (B) was killed in hostile action; and
+(d) Veteran means (i) a person who served full-time duty with military pay and allowances in the armed forces of the United States, except for training or for determining physical fitness, and was discharged or otherwise separated with a characterization of honorable or general (under honorable conditions), or (ii) the spouse of a veteran who (A) has a one hundred percent permanent disability as determined by the United States Department of Veterans Affairs or (B) was killed in the line of duty or died due to his or her military service; and

-(c) Voluntary veterans preference employment policy means a private employer's voluntary preference for hiring and promoting a veteran over another equally qualified applicant or employee.
+(e) Voluntary veterans preference employment policy means a private employer's voluntary preference for hiring and promoting a preference eligible over another equally qualified applicant or employee.

 (2) A private employer may adopt a voluntary veterans preference employment policy.
 Such policy shall be in writing and applied uniformly to decisions regarding hiring and promotion.